Embry–Riddle Aeronautical University

-Embry–Riddle Aeronautical University (ERAU) is a private university focused on aviation and aerospace programs.
-Initially founded at Lunken Field in Cincinnati, Ohio in 1926, its main campuses are located in Daytona Beach, Florida, and Prescott, Arizona.
+Embry-Riddle Aeronautical University (ERAU) is a private university focused on aviation and aerospace programs based in Daytona Beach, Florida, and Prescott, Arizona, United States.
 It is the largest accredited university system specializing in aviation and aerospace.
 It has numerous online programs and academic programs offered at satellite locations.

-It began as a regional school for pilots and aircraft mechanics.
-With the expansion and development of aviation and related space programs, today the university enrolls more than 33,000 undergraduate and graduate students.
+Founded at Lunken Field in Cincinnati in 1926, it began as a regional school for pilots and aircraft mechanics.
+With the expansion and development of aviation and related space programs, the university enrolls over 32,000 undergraduate and graduate students across all campuses.

 History

 On December 17, 1925, Talton Higbee Embry and John Paul Riddle founded the Embry–Riddle Company at Lunken Airport in Cincinnati, Ohio.
 In spring 1926, the company opened the Embry–Riddle School of Aviation.
-Following a merge with the Aviation Corporation (AVCO), the Embry–Riddle flying school was closed in 1930.
+Following a merger with the Aviation Corporation (AVCO), the Embry–Riddle flying school was closed in 1930.